State Representative for House District 66

 Rep. Jessica Fay, a small business owner and community volunteer, is serving her second term in the Maine House of Representatives.
 She serves on the Joint Standing Committee on Environment and Natural Resources, the Joint Standing Committee on Inland Fisheries and Wildlife and the House Standing Committee on Bills in the Second Reading.

 Fay’s passion for protecting Maine’s environment has stemmed from time spent at her family’s camp on Sebago Lake in Raymond, where she learned to swim, paddle and sail at a young age.
 She and her husband Kevin moved to Raymond almost two decades ago and set down strong roots in the community.
-Fay Opened her first business, Raymond Village Florist, in 2000.
+Fay opened her first business, Raymond Village Florist, in 2000.
 The retail location focused on creativity, affordability and customer service.

 Public service was an integral part of Fay’s family life growing up.
 Family members worked in the public sector as well as served on volunteer and elected boards and committees.
 Inspired by this service, Representative Fay volunteers at the local Library, is a past Trustee, founded a volunteer-based Age-Friendly Community initiative and is always ready to lend a hand when needed.
 She was appointed to serve as the House Chair of the Commission to Study Long-Term Care Workforce Issues, as a member of the Long-Term Services and Supports Advisory Group to the Dept. of Health and Human Services, as a member of the Age-Friendly Maine Advisory Committee and as the House Co-Chair of the Legislature’s bi-partisan Caucus on Aging.

 Fay graduated from Simmons College, Boston, MA.
 She currently owns Maine Lakes Wedding and Events Florist which keeps her busy when the Legislature is not is session.
 She and her husband Kevin enjoy playing and hiking with their three Labrador Retrievers, Murphy, Lowell and Ellis.